erroronline1/caro/readme.md

 You may choose to fully use this calendar for your operations and appointments but it is supposed to help you with operational planning (e.g. daily assigned tasks for a unit) and reminders in conjunction with records in the first place.
 You're free to use Outlook and the like along.

+Displayed calendars do display weekends and any non working day intentionally in case some event occurs non-standard or recurring events happen to be dated then to not being overlooked.

 [Content](#Content)

 ### Vendor and product management